-For example, you can take the organic Chaga (and other mushrooms) in Gaia Herbs Everyday Immune Mushrooms & Herbs.
-These powder capsules are designed to be swallowed daily to help sustain overall wellness.*
+You can take one daily serving of organic Chaga (and other mushrooms) in Gaia Herbs Everyday Immune Mushrooms & Herbs to help sustain overall wellness.*

-We’ve also included Shiitake mushrooms in Gaia Herbs Whole Body Support Mushrooms & Herbs to provide you with foundational support that can help you stay active and feeling great.*
+We’ve also included Shiitake mushrooms in Gaia Herbs Whole Body Support Mushrooms & Herbs to provide foundational support to help you stay active and feeling great.*

 2) Mushrooms Can Promote a Healthy Stress Response*

-Researchers note that the Reishi mushroom (Ganoderma lucidum) “is an edible medicinal mushroom that has been used for various healing abilities for decades; it possesses an anti-inflammatory function and is tied to longevity, immune function, and mental clarity.”*3
+Researchers note that the Reishi mushroom (Ganoderma lucidum) “is an edible medicinal mushroom used for various healing abilities for decades; it possesses an anti-inflammatory function tied to longevity, immune function, and mental clarity.”REF#1287

 An adaptable mushroom, Reishi is native to Europe, Asia, and North America and tends to grow in tropical, subtropical, and temperate climates.

-This mushroom has been lauded in Traditional Chinese Medicine and continues to be used as a tonic for qi.
-The concept of qi in Traditional Chinese Medicine can be thought of as a force field surrounding the body that maintains overall health and vitality.*
+Traditional Chinese Medicine has lauded this mushroom and continues to use it as a tonic for qi.
+The concept of qi in Traditional Chinese Medicine can be considered a force field surrounding the body that maintains overall health and vitality.*

-Reishi is also believed to provide cardiovascular support, a healthy stress response, healthy energy, overall wellness, and support for the immune system.*
+Reishi may provide cardiovascular support, a healthy stress response, healthy energy, overall wellness, and support for the immune system.*

-Just like the two immune-supportive mushrooms we mentioned above, Reishi also contains beta glucans and has been studied and shown to support immune health.*
+Like the two immune-supportive mushrooms mentioned above, Reishi also contains beta-glucans, which have been studied and shown to support immune health.*

 Products with Stress Support Mushrooms